 “Beautiful.
 Truly inspirational and extraordinary; an emotional piece of work that should be shared across neighbourhoods in this country.”

-Since 2009 Encounters have been delivering A Little Patch of Ground in communities across the UK: in Liverpool, then Doncaster followed by a twinned Urban/Rural Patch in the East End of London and Totnes, Devon.
+Between 2009-2013 Encounters have delivered A Little Patch of Ground in communities across the UK: in Liverpool, then Doncaster followed by a twinned Urban/Rural Patch in the East End of London and Totnes, Devon.

 A Little Patch of Ground takes place over a period of 20 weeks.
 A diverse inter-generational group of local residents meet weekly to create and grow their own permaculture inspired vegetable garden, cook and eat together.
 Through a variety of media the group explores thoughts on food, resources, climate change, interdependence and sustainability.